MoniMurray/bookworms-et-al/AGILE.md

 ![Final Kanban view!](readme_media/screenshots/agile/Agile_Github_Project_User_Stories_Done.png)

-Screenshots of the retrospective view of a user story upon completion and marking as 'done' where the history of the user story is laid out.
+Screenshots of the retrospective view of a user story upon completion and marking as 'done', where the history of the user story is laid out.
 It displays the user story label, milestone, status, along with the acceptance criteria and tasks.
-The evolution of the development process in working on this user story is captured in the comments:
+The evolution of the development process of this user story is captured in the comments:

 ![User Story Retrospective view 1!](readme_media/screenshots/agile/user_story_detail_when_done1.png)
 ![User Story Retrospective view 2!](readme_media/screenshots/agile/user_story_detail_when_done2.png)